GitRep77/ImageTrimmer/README.md

 # Variables to specify desired width and height
 desired_width = 1560
 desired_height = 960
+trim_from = 'top-left'  # Change this to 'top', 'bottom', 'left', 'right', 'top-left', etc.
 ```

 ### Step 4: Run the Script